donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 ## Evil begets evil.
 It grows.
 It transmutes

-> Violation of Gods laws makes you evil, hateful and lost.
+> Violation's or condoning the violation's of Gods laws makes you evil, hateful and lost.
 >
-> > Immigration is Evil as they condone what others Have, 10th Commandment.
+> > Immigration is Evil as they covet what others Have, 10th Commandment.
+American's condone this evil.

 > I spent the last year traveling the west to have definitive proof that Immigration and homelessness is inexorably linked and related.
 >
 > > Immigrant's hate us and just want, "Covet", what we have.
 Violating the Tenth Commandment.

-Break into our country violating the Eight Commandment, getting on welfare and new cars through our NGO's and non-profits with section 8 vouchers for free housing., walmart cards, cash vouchers.
+Break into our country violating the Eight Commandment, getting on welfare and new cars through our NGO's and non-profits with section 8 vouchers for free housing, walmart cards, cash vouchers.
 With money for homes in California.

 Then they take our jobs,"by force and fear", making us homeless.